≡ Menu

-Thinking about getting adopting a new dog?
-Why not get one that can help you lose a ton of weight!
-Because if you decide to adopt a Harrier, there’s a really good chance that is exactly what’s going to happen!
+Are you thinking about adopting a new dog?
+Why not get one that can help you lose a ton of weight?
+Because if you decide to adopt a Harrier, there’s a good chance that is exactly what will happen!
+You see, the Harrier dog breed is one of the most active and energetic dogs out there that are always on the move and will make you want to get out there and move around, too!

-We’ll be the first to tell you that we love these kinds of dogs, we here at IndulgeYourPet understand that a super active dog isn’t the “perfect” fit for everyone.
-This is why in this article we hope to shed some light on what it might be like to own one of these awesome dogs so that if you’re ever given the opportunity to actually own one, you’ll know for sure if it’s going to be a good idea.
+Suppose you’re the right “kind” owner for one of these guys.
+The kind of owner loves to go running, walking, riding, or hiking.
+This is because the Harrier loves to run and lead the way!
+And while we’ll be the first to tell you that we love these kinds of dogs, we here at IndulgeYourPet understand that a super active dog isn’t the “perfect” fit for everyone.
+This is why, in this article, we hope to shed some light on what it might be like to own one of these incredible dogs so that if you’re ever allowed to own one, you’ll know for sure if it will be a good idea.

 So, without further ado, let’s dive right in.